 Annual payments are determined based on a variety of actuarial assumptions and the evolving experience as it occurs.
 The assumption with perhaps the greatest impact on future payments is the assumed rate of return on invested assets.
-As of January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% to 7.38%.

 The ARM Board completed an experience analysis of the actuarial assumptions underlying the PERS and TRS actuarial valuation reports covering the timeframe July 1, 2017, to June 30, 2021.
 There have been no changes in the actuarial methods or changes in benefit provisions since the June 30, 2021, valuation.
 Healthcare claims costs are updated annually.
-However, as a result of the experience analysis, updated demographic and economic assumptions were adopted by the ARM Board in June 2022, and are being used in the June 30, 2022, actuarial valuation reports.
+However, as a result of the experience analysis, updated demographic and economic assumptions were adopted by the ARM Board in June 2022, and were used in the June 30, 2022, actuarial valuation reports.
 One significant item that was changed is the actuarial assumption for investment rate of return.
-This rate was revised from 7.38 percent down to 7.25 percent, and will be included within the forthcoming June 30, 2022, actuarial valuation reports.
+This rate was revised from 7.38 percent down to 7.25 percent, and the assumption was included within the June 30, 2022, actuarial valuation reports.
+The actuarial assumptions will be analyzed and updated next for the period July 1, 2021, to June 30, 2025.